Glossop: Medieval

 King William I awarded the manor of Glossop to William Peverel, who began construction of Glossop Castle, but the entire estate was later confiscated.
-In 1157 King Henry II gave the manor of Glossop to Basingwerk Abbey.
+In 1157 King Henry II gave the manor of Glossop to Basingwerk Abbey in Wales.
 They gained a market charter for Glossop in 1290, and one for Charlesworth in 1328.

 In 1433, the monks leased all of Glossopdale to the Talbot family, later Earls of Shrewsbury.
 In 1494, an illegitimate son of the family, Dr John Talbot, was appointed vicar of Glossop.
 He founded a school, and paved the packhorse route over the moors; this is known as Doctor's Gate.

-At the dissolution of the monasteries in 1537 the manor of Glossop was given to the Talbot family.
+At the Dissolution of the Monasteries in 1537 the manor of Glossop was given to the Talbot family.
 In 1606 it came into the ownership of the Howard family, the Dukes of Norfolk, who held it for the next 300 years.
 Glossop was usually given to the second son of the family.

 The land was too wet and cold to be used for wheat but was ideal for the hardy Pennine sheep, so agriculture was predominantly pastoral.
 Most of the land was owned by the Howards and was leasehold and it was only in Whitfield that there was any freehold land.
 The few houses were solid, built of the local stone, and allowed for the development of home industries such as wool spinning and weaving.